khinpyaesone83/image_gallery/README.md

 This is a React app built with the following technologies and libraries:

--Ant Design
+- Ant Design
--React Query
+- React Query
--Zustand
+- Zustand
--Axios
+- Axios